hexarobi/stand-lua-auto-updater/README.md

                 if status_code ~= 200 then util.toast(error_prefix..status_code, TOAST_ALL) return false end
-                -- A successful file download should have at least SOME content, an empty file should be treated as an error if not result or result == "" then util.toast(error_prefix.."Found empty file.", TOAST_ALL) return false end -- Open the script file for writing binary data local file = io.open(filesystem.scripts_dir() .. "lib\\auto-updater.lua", "wb") -- A successful update requires writing to the file, a failure to open the file for writing should be treated as an error
+                -- A successful file download should have at least SOME content, an empty file should be treated as an error if not result or result == "" then util.toast(error_prefix.."Found empty file.", TOAST_ALL) return false end -- Make sure the lib folder is created if it doesnt exist already filesystem.mkdir(filesystem.scripts_dir() .. "lib")
+                -- Open the script file for writing binary data local file = io.open(filesystem.scripts_dir() .. "lib\\auto-updater.lua", "wb")
+                -- A successful update requires writing to the file, a failure to open the file for writing should be treated as an error